bzitkovic/flask-players-api/README.md

 ```

 ## POST /players
-Adds new player to the database if the request is POST call in JSON format
+Adds new player to the database if the request is POST method in JSON format
 Example:
 ```json
 {